strongloop/strongloop.com2/_posts/2018-04-16-github-example-app-part3.md

 import {db} from './datasources/db.datasource';
 ```
 _Note_: The unused imports are necessary as type information from these imports are needed
-when mixins are used.
+when RepositoryMixin is used.

 #### Step 4b: Binding the datasource
-This can be done by setting up `bindDataSource()` function, and calling
+This can be done by setting up `bindDataSource()` function and calling
 it in the constructor of `GitHubApplication`.
 ```ts
 bindDataSource() {